martosah/Employee-Onboarding-Tracker-Contoso/README.md

 **Probation milestones built in.** Onboarding doesn't close at Day 1.
 The record stays open through 30/60/90-day probation milestones owned by the reporting manager.

-**Self-service portal for new hires (designed, not yet built).** New hires will upload personal documents before Day 1 through an external-facing Power Pages portal.
-This is specified in Section 8 and planned for a later phase.
+**Self-service portal for new hires.** New hires upload personal documents before Day 1 through an external-facing Power Pages portal, where HR reviews and approves or rejects each one, the hire is notified of the outcome, and rejected documents can be corrected — all with per-hire data isolation enforced by table permissions.

+**One document of each type, by design.** The portal prevents duplicate submissions through two layers — a client-side dropdown guard and a server-side duplicate catcher — so HR never reviews two copies of the same document and the audit trail stays clean.

 ---